ikrommyd/PHYS549/README.md

 ## Exploration and Modeling

-We have implemented some data exploration and modeling so far in the `explore.ipynb` and `model.ipynb` notebooks respectively.\
+We have implemented some data exploration and modeling so far in the `explore.ipynb` and `train_models.ipynb` notebooks respectively.\
-We note that the modeling will later be ported into `.py` scripts when it is finalized but we keep using notebooks for now since a lot of things change often and we want to be able to visualize things quickly.
+The folder `scripts` contains some `.py` files that define a neural network model class, a plotting function and a data preprocessing script.
+These `.py` files are used by the notebooks for the modeling and for preprocessing before the notebooks are even able to run.

 To use these notebooks, some preprocessing must take place first.
 The script `make_npz.py` extracts desired features out of a range `.root` files from the `root_files` folder and saves them into a numpy `.npz` file.